OPEN STUDIO RESIDENCy

 Is there a fee to apply to Open Studio Residency?

-No, there is no fee to apply to the 2025 Open Studio Residency.
-Thanks to major support from the Windgate Foundation, Haystack has waived all application fees for summer programs.
+No. There is no fee to apply to the 2026 Open Studio Residency, thanks to major support from the Windgate Foundation.

 Do I have to submit work samples with my application?